 Write down your doctor's answers.
-Taking notes will help you remember your doctor's responses, advice, and instructions.
-If you cannot write down the answers, ask the person who accompanies you to do that for you.
+Taking notes will help you remember your doctor's responses, advice and instructions.
+You can also ask the person who accompanies you to take notes for you.
 If you have a mobile device, ask if you can use it to take notes.
-Writing notes will help you review the information later.
+Keeping notes will help you review the information later.